 Arts Month Toolkit

-It’s no secret we live in divisive times.
-So, for the election year and beyond, Arts Month 2024 encourages us to see arts and culture as a change-making force; as a community health initiative; and a path to improved social cohesion.
-By challenging you to “Unite Your World with the Arts,” we invite you to a community brimming with connective experiences.
+Every year, in addition to promoting the breadth and depth of the Pikes Peak region’s art scene, Arts Month also encourages us to see arts and culture as a change-making force; as a community health initiative; and a path to improved social cohesion.
+By challenging you to “Open Your World with the Arts” we invite you to a community brimming with connective experiences.
 Whether it’s a community dinner, local theater production, or art gallery exhibit, you may learn something new about yourself and your neighbors.

 So how do you get involved?
 That's the easy part!

-Sign up to be an Arts Advocate!
+• Sign up to be an Arts Advocate!
 By signing up with our form, you subscribe to both the Cultural Office and Colorado Arts Action newsletters.
-We are now SOLD OUT of our limited edition yard signs, thank you for your interest!

 Advocacy Resources